 Many Class II drugs involve opioids or prescription painkillers.
 Class III also includes several abused painkillers, like codeine and morphine.

-Consulting an experienced St. Louis criminal defense lawyer as soon as possible is the best thing you can do to protect your rights, your freedom and your future.
+Consulting an experienced St. Charles drug trafficking attorney as soon as possible is the best thing you can do to protect your rights, your freedom and your future.